Singapore skyline representing new launch condo market updates for 2026 and 2027

 The clustering patterns visible in the regional maps are structural.
 When the GLS programme releases land in a given area across successive rounds, multiple developers each win a plot within a similar timeframe, develop on similar timelines, and launch within the same 18-month window.

-For buyers, supply clustering has a couple of short-term benefits (wide product choice and competitive developer pricing) and a medium-term challenge (more intense resale and rental competitions when those projects all reach TOP within a similar window).
+For buyers, supply clustering has a couple of short-term benefits (wide product choice and competitive developer pricing) and a medium-term challenge (more intense resale and rental competition when those projects all reach TOP within a similar window).
 The projects that hold values best in a clustered zone are those with a distinct edge: direct MRT access, freehold tenure, a waterfront or park-facing aspect, or a strong developer brand.

 Understanding the supply wave in your area of interest is step one.
 Step two is understanding what the developer actually paid for the land.